 The issue of crude oil price pass-through to retail gasoline prices along with the adjustment process has been examined by a number of scholars, who look at different countries for different time periods, use different frequency of data and apply different econometric methods.
 Overall, there is no consensus in the empirical literature whether retail gasoline prices reflect decreases in international oil prices as rapidly and fully as they do price increases.
 Our study investigates a number of interesting issues.
 First, we test whether the short and long run oil price transmission process works between crude oil and retail fuel prices.
-Second, we test the symmetry of adjustment hypothesis separately for each country and each type of retail fuel.
-Lastly, we calculate how much time (number of weeks) it takes for a given change in the international oil prices to be fully transmitted to the retail fuel prices in the economies examined.
+Second, we calculate how much time (number of weeks) it takes for a given change in the international oil prices to be fully transmitted to the retail fuel prices in the economies examined.
+Lastly, we test the symmetry of adjustment hypothesis, separately for each country and each type of retail fuel.

-The empirical results are mixed regarding the price transmission process and the pass-through completeness.
-We show that rigidities in the long run transmission process are present; variations across the four countries exist as well as non-completeness, at least in some cases.
+The empirical results show that rigidities in the transmission process are present and variations across the selected EU member-states exist.
 Symmetry seems to prevail in all countries analysed regarding the retail fuel markets.
 Therefore, we do not find evidence in support of the "rockets and feathers" phenomenon reflecting the notion that retail fuel prices rise like a "rocket" and drop like a "feather" in response to international oil price changes.
 Symmetry findings might be perceived as the end result of an effective regulatory policy of the energy sector in these economies.
 This is not surprising since the regulatory authorities of the developed countries of our dataset do not face any serious difficulties in implementing and enforcing regulation in their retail oil markets.

-We believe that our findings about the nature of price adjustments in the retail diesel and unleaded gasoline markets in France, Italy, Spain and Germany, can be useful for the regulatory energy authorities and antitrust policy makers in their attempt to monitor the competitiveness of oil markets and enforce regulation policy.
+We believe that our findings about the nature of price adjustments in the retail unleaded gasoline and diesel markets in Germany, France, Italy and Spain, can be useful for the regulatory energy authorities and antitrust policy makers in their attempt to monitor the competitiveness of oil markets and enforce regulation policy.
 In this paper we only relate in a single stage the price of crude oil to the pump price.
-Next in our research agenda is to identify at what stage of the supply chain (producer, wholesale and retail) price asymmetries might arise and analyse them in both stages of the transmission chain separately; as oil is moving from the oil field to the retail gasoline outlet.
+Price asymmetries might arise though at a different stage of the supply chain (producer, wholesale and retail).
+Next in our research agenda is to identify and analyse the likely price asymmetries in the various stages of the transmission chain as oil is moving from the oil field to the retail gasoline outlet.